levibostian/iOSBlanky/README.md

 Configure:
 * Create a [Travis](https://travis-ci.com/) account, and enable your GitHub repo for your API project in your Travis profile page.
-* Edit the `.travis.yml` file.
-You really only need to edit the environment variables for now.
+* In the `.travis.yml` file, you will see some secret environment variables you need to define in the travis project.
+* Then, go into your travis project settings and create a cronjob, daily, on the master branch.
+This will enable some fastlane tasks to run daily for up-keep.

 I have setup the CI server workflow to work as follows: